TheGlitchCat/probability-and-statistics-R/02-Sample Space/README.md

-# Sample Space / Espacio muestral
+# Sample Space / Espacio Muestral

 #### English
 A sample space of an experiment is the set of all possible outcomes or results of that experiment.